Oil prices rise above $113 per barrel.

 Highlights

-The US President issued an ultimatum regarding the Strait of Hormuz.
+The US President issued an ultimatum demanding the reopening of the Strait of Hormuz.

-Iran accuses Trump of reckless actions related to threats.
+Iran accused the US President of reckless actions related to the threats.

-A failed ceasefire led to a rise in oil prices.
+A failed ceasefire led to a rise in oil prices at gas stations.

 Perspectives